bsc-pm/ovni/doc/index.md

 !!!
 Note

-	Preferably write the name of the project as lowercase *ovni* unless the grammar rules suggest otherwise, such as starting a new sentence.
+	Preferably write the name of the project as lowercase *ovni* unless the grammar rules suggest otherwise, such as when starting a new sentence.

 The ovni project implements a fast instrumentation library that records small events (starting at 12 bytes) during the execution of programs to